Inequality of avalanche sizes in models of fracture: Results

 \subsection{Inequality indices for the RFM: Simulation results}

-Finally, we compare the above results for a more realistic model of fracture, the random fuse model (RFM).
+Finally, we compare the above results for a more realistic model of fracture, the random fuse model (RFM) on a tilted square lattice.
 In this case, the threshold distribution is a power law with exponent $-1$, as mentioned before.
 The limits of the distribution are between $10^{-\beta}$ to $10^{\beta}$.
 We choose the value of $\beta$=1 for the system sizes $L=$ 32, 64, 128, 256 \& 512.
 We calculated the inequality measures using 500 samples for system sizes up to $L=256$ and 40 samples for $L=512$.
-Given that $N=L\times L$, if we expect a similar scaling as in the case of FBM, we should have $h_f\sim L^{2/3}$.
+Given that $N=L\times L$, if we expect a similar scaling as in the case of FBM, we should have $h_f\sim L^{2/3}$ (since $N=L\times L$ here).
 In Fig.\ \ref{rf_t_h}, the function $h/L^{2/3}$ collapses on a single curve, indicating a similar scaling as that in the FBM.

 The values of $g_f$ and $k_f$ are set by the avalanche size distribution exponent.
 Particularly, if the avalanche size distribution exponent is $\delta$, then it is straightforward to see that when the avalanches are arranged in the ascending order of their sizes, the resulting curve will diverge with an exponent $n=1/(\delta-1)$.
 For $\beta=1.0$, $\delta\approx 1.99$.
 Now, it is also possible to show \cite{soumyaditya} that for $n>1$, $g_f=k_f=1$.
 Therefore, in the finite size scaling of their values, we would have to put $g_f(L\to\infty)\to 1$, resulting in a scaling form as before $|1-g_f(L)|\propto L^{-1/2\nu}$.
 In Fig.\ \ref{rf_time_g}, we do see a power law decay of $|1-g_f(L)|$ with $L$, but not with the expected exponent value (typically $\nu=4/3$ for RFM \cite{PhysRevE.70.036123}).
 Nevertheless, the power law scaling is seen, with an exponent $-0.23$.